wp-plugins/csv-to-webpage-plugin/readme.txt

 * Fixed Documentation Error - step 5

 == Upgrade Notice ==

+= 2.0 =
+Can upload the files from the wordpress admin section

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.